n1ck007/cross-compile/README.md

 ### Other Methods of Updating the Linker's Search Path
 #### LD_LIBRARY_PATH
+See 18:40 in the video for more details
 Append to the `LD_LIBRARY_PATH` enviroment variable.
 This variable is empty by default and used to store additional search paths for the linker. `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/shared/lib`

 This can be used to fix a `cannot open shared object file: No such file or directory` error you may encounter when trying to run your executable. -->

 ## Demo
-To see the soname use `readelf -a lib/libmath.so.1.2.3 | grep soname`.
+You can see the soname of the library by using `readelf -a lib/libmath.so.1.2.3 | grep soname`.

+You can see the libc link script in `/usr/lib/x86_64-linux-gnu/libc.so` which links in the C standard library.

 You can see by using `readelf -a doMath | grep Shared` that the lib has been dynamically linked to the executable.
 Notice that the lib list in the elf file is the soname.
+The symlink `libmath.so` is just for the linker at compile time.
+This means that after compile `libmath.so` is not needed on the system.
+Keep this in mind for cross-compiling.

+The benefit of the soname is that we can change where the soname symlink points without needing to change the soname itself.
+This means you don't need to recompile.
+E.g. if we if we make a minor update to the library `libmath.so.1.3.0`, all we need to do is update the soname symlink.
+So, `libmath.so.1 -> libmath.so.1.2.3` becomes `libmath.so.1 -> libmath.so.1.3.0`.

+However be mindful when updating libraries.
+If the update is not backwards compatable, the major version should be changed `libmath.so.2.0.0` and the in turn the soname as well `libmath.so.2`.
+In this case you would need to recompile.